Families need to log into their Family Portal: review, sign and date the 1:1 Chromebook Webform.

 Chromebook Transport and Home Use:

-- If carrying your Chromebook in your backpack, avoid sharp objects in your backpack and around your Chromebook, and avoid throwing away your backpack or leaving it in places where it can be accidentally kicked.
+- If carrying your Chromebook in your backpack, avoid sharp objects in your backpack and around your Chromebook, and avoid throwing your backpack or leaving it in places where it can be accidentally kicked.

 - Keep all food and drinks away from the Chromebook.